 Despite its far-reaching scientific, philosophical, and cultural importance, there are few attempts of bringing topics of relativity and quantum physics to classrooms.
 I investigate the educational relevance of learning domains in modern physics that have not entered mainstream education in schools yet.

 Topics of modern physics challenge students' understanding of space, time, and gravity.
 My research aims to study learning processes in which students have to make meaning of abstract - and often counterintuitive - scientific concepts they can never see or touch such as four-dimensional curved spacetime.

 Embodied cognition extends the boundaries of the mind from being inside the brain to including the body’s physical interactions with the world.
 For example, gestures support conceptualisations of scientific ideas, yet embodied understanding might run into conflict with disembodied scientific concepts.

 Students master science by "talking science" which plays a central role in their conceptual development.
 I am interested in the role of language when students learn science.
 This approach is particularly important in modern physics where high school students are not able to use a sophisticated mathematical language.

 I want to move beyond traditional content-focused instruction to teach concepts of Einsteinian physics.
 I am particularly interested in employing philosophy of science and philosophy of education in the service of science education.
-I have, for example, started to draw on Wittgenstein's work to conceptualise science learning as language games in classrooms.

 I conduct my PhD-research within the Norwegian educational project ReleQuant.
 ReleQuant was established to investigate novel ways of teaching Einsteinian Physics and to study students’ learning processes.
 Within ReleQuant, I have developed a digital learning environment about general relativity because digital resources provide new possibilities to teach topics that have been difficult to access in science classrooms before.